-- 1.4.1 "Area school" shall have the meaning ascribed in the Education (School Staffing) Order for the time being in force. - 1.4.2 "Composite school" shall mean a school classified as a composite school under the Education Act 1989. - 1.4.3 "Employer" shall mean a Board of Trustees (Board) constituted pursuant to the Education Acts 1964 and 1989 (or where a Commissioner has been appointed under Part 9 of the Education Act 1989 to act in place of the Board, that Commissioner) of a state or state-integrated school that employs employees falling within the coverage as set out in clause 1.1.3.
+- 1.4.1 "Area school" shall have the meaning ascribed in the Education (School Staffing) Order for the time being in force. - 1.4.2 "Composite school" shall mean a school classified as a composite school under the Education and Training Act 2020. - 1.4.3 "Employer" shall mean a School Board (Board) constituted pursuant to the Education and Training Act 2020 (or where a Commissioner has been appointed under sections 170 or 181 of the Education and Training Act 2020 to act in place of the Board, that Commissioner) of a state or state-integrated school that employs employees falling within the coverage as set out in clause 1.1.3.

-(Note: In relation to a dispute about the interpretation, application or operation of this Agreement, the employer shall act, if the Secretary for Education acting under delegation from the State Services Commissioner made pursuant to section 23 of the State Sector Act 1988 so requires, together or in consultation with the Secretary for Education acting in accordance with section 74A (b) of the State Sector Act 1988.)
+(Note: In relation to a dispute about the interpretation, application or operation of this Agreement, the employer shall act, if the Secretary acting under delegation from the Public Service Commissioner made pursuant to Clause 6 of Schedule 3 of the Public Service Act 2020 so requires, together or in consultation with the Secretary for Education acting in accordance with section 586 of the Education and Training Act 2020.)

-- 1.4.4 "Institute" or "union" shall mean NZEI Te Riu Roa. - 1.4.5 "Primary school" shall mean a school classified as a primary school or an intermediate school under the Education Act 1989. - 1.4.6 "Principal" shall mean a primary teacher who has been fully certificated or provisionally certificated or certificated subject to confirmation by the Teaching Council of Aotearoa New Zealand (Teaching Council) and who has been appointed pursuant to clause 2.2 to the position of principal. - 1.4.7 "Reorganised school" is the continuing school/s from the gazetted commencement date of reorganisation.
-This includes schools that have also decapitated or recapitated in addition to physically merging with another school or schools whether or not there is a change of class or designation. - 1.4.8 "School reorganisation process" shall mean a process which is Ministry of Education (Ministry) initiated and/or approved by the Minister of Education (Minister) in which the future class, or designation, or structure of a school is being reviewed in conjunction with the future class, or designation, or structure of any other school or schools. - 1.4.9 "Special school" shall mean a school classified as a special school under the Education Act 1964.
+- 1.4.4 "Institute" or "union" shall mean NZEI Te Riu Roa. - 1.4.5 "Primary school" shall mean a school classified as a primary school or an intermediate school under the Education and Training Act 2020. - 1.4.6 "Principal" shall mean a primary teacher who has been fully certificated or provisionally certificated or certificated subject to confirmation by the Teaching Council of Aotearoa New Zealand (Teaching Council) and who has been appointed pursuant to clause 2.2 to the position of principal. - 1.4.7 "Reorganised school" is the continuing school/s from the gazetted commencement date of reorganisation.
+This includes schools that have also decapitated or recapitated in addition to physically merging with another school or schools whether or not there is a change of class or designation. - 1.4.8 "School reorganisation process" shall mean a process which is Ministry of Education | Te Tāhuhu o te Mātauranga initiated and/or approved by the Minister of Education in which the future class, or designation, or structure of a school is being reviewed in conjunction with the future class, or designation, or structure of any other school or schools. - 1.4.9 "Specialist school" shall mean a school classified as a specialist school under the Education and Training Act 2020. - 1.4.10 "Secondment" shall mean a period during which a Principal is on leave without pay from their Employer, in order to undertake fixed term employment with a Specified Education Sector Agency. - 1.4.11 "Specified Education Sector Agency means the Ministry of Education | Te Tāhuhu o te Mātauranga, Education Review Office (ERO), New Zealand Qualifications Authority (NZQA), and the New Zealand Council for Education Research (NZCER).